floweredscarf/su25/labs/lab01/index.md

 System.out.println(values[k++]);
 ```

 this is a risky practice very susceptible to off-by-one errors.
-Discuss a
-few settings that could lead to OBO errors with your partner.
 In general,
 we suggest starting with more verbose syntax.
 Therefore, we ask that you
 only use the `++` or `--` operations on lines **by themselves**.